nicolafranchini/venomaps/readme.txt

 == Changelog ==

-= 1.2.6 =
+= 2.0.0 =
+* New: Map style preview
+* New: Drag preview to set the map center
+* New: Marker size range
+* New: Custom colors for default markers
-* New: Search markers
+* New: Search markers by infobox content
+* New: Autocomplete search
-* New: Filter markers by term
+* New: Batch upload markers via .csv
+* New: Duplicate maps
-* Update: UI improvements
+* Update: UI/UX improvements
 * Update: Code Optimization.
 Lighter.
 Faster!
 * Update: Openlayers v10.4